jaysalomon/LOOM/README.md

 - **Memory isn't stored** - it exists as structure
 - **Intelligence isn't artificial** - it's genuine

-## Development Status
+## Development Status (truthful)

-- ✅ Lexer and Parser
-- ✅ Runtime Simulator
-- ✅ REPL
-- ✅ Example Programs
-- 🚧 Semantic Analyzer
+- 🚧 Parser: not implemented
-- 🚧 Code Generator
+- 🚧 Runtime: early scaffolding
-- 🚧 Kernel Module
+- 🚧 REPL: placeholder
-- 🚧 GPU Acceleration
+- 🚧 Examples: conceptual only (not runnable)
+- 🧠 Theory: strong and expanding (see PDF)
+- �️ CI: basic build checks for Rust and C/CMake

 ## 🤝 Contributing